davidg-h/Daibl/README.md

 # Before Reverting the ExecutionPolicy deactivate the virtual environment in the terminal
-deactivate # deactivates virtual environment Set-ExecutionPolicy Restricted -Force
+deactivate # deactivates virtual environment Set-ExecutionPolicy Restricted -Force Get-ExecutionPolicy # Check if Restricted is set back as default
 ```

 To check if the virtual environment is active: